DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 `FileNotFoundError: [Errno 2] No such file or directory: 'ffprobe'`

-it probably means you have to install ffmpeg on your machine.
+It probably means you have to install `ffmpeg` on your machine.

-you can solve it using `sudo apt install ffmpeg`
+A possible installation: `sudo apt install ffmpeg`

 #### Real data
 The real-world part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].